ec49ca/NLP-project-contract-comparison/SETUP.md

 ### Issue: Slow responses

 **Solution:**
-- This is normal with local Ollama - responses take 10-60 seconds
-- Consider using a faster model or GPU acceleration
+- **Ollama**: Normal with local CPU inference - responses take 10-60 seconds.
+Consider GPU acceleration or faster models
+- **OpenAI/Anthropic/Google**: Usually faster (3-15 seconds).
+If slow, check network or API status
+- You can switch providers in the UI to compare performance

+### Issue: PDF upload fails

+**Solution:**
+1. Ensure file is a valid PDF (text-based, not scanned images)
+2. Check `backend/uploads/` directory exists and is writable
+3. Verify pdfplumber is installed: `pip install pdfplumber`
+4. Check server logs for extraction errors

+### Issue: Documents not being auto-detected

+**Solution:**
+1. Check logs for `📚 Available documents:` - should show your uploaded files
+2. Try mentioning the exact filename in query (e.g., "italy-111" for "Italy-111.pdf")
+3. Fallback matching should catch simple cases (e.g., "italy" → "Italy-111.pdf")
-- Check Ollama logs for performance issues
+4. Check logs for `📄 Auto-detected documents:` or `🔍 Fallback matching:`
+5. You can always manually select documents via checkboxes

 ### Issue: JSON parsing errors